Helen Cresswell (1934-2005)

 Reprinted in paperback by Target Books in 1975 when it was re-titled.

-SUMMARY: The story THE WHITE SEA HORSE (see above) plus two other sea stories (non-pony) by the author: A Tide for the Captain and The Sea Piper.
+The White Sea Horse plus two other sea stories (non-pony) by the author: A Tide for the Captain and The Sea Piper.

 (OLIVER & BOYD 1965)